oracc/nammu/README.md

 #### Validation and lemmatisation against the ORACC server
 The ORACC server is hosted at University of Pennsylvania (Philadelphia) and maintained by [Prof. Steve Tinney](https://www.ling.upenn.edu/people/tinney).
-The ORACC server provides with SOAP web services for validation and lemmatisation of ATF files.
+The ORACC server provides SOAP web services for validation and lemmatisation of ATF files.
 Nammu acts as a SOAP client, requesting the server to validate and lemmatise ATF files, and then presents the server output in the GUI.